PP-MARL: Efficient Privacy-Preserving Multi-Agent Reinforcement Learning for Cooperative Intelligence in Communications: Evaluation and Analysis

-Secondly, we compare PP-MARL with baselines in terms of bandwidth, energy, computation, and delay overheads.
-The results show that PP-MARL has obviously low overheads than the other cooperative MARL.
-The results are consistent with our previous analysis in \S \ref{State-of-the-art}: DDPG has no additional overheads as it is a non-cooperative; MADDPG introduces higher bandwidth due to more data sharing between agents and the central node; FedQ has a disadvantage in supporting low-latency applications because of higher delays and energy cost in execution, and clearly it introduces high communication and computation overheads; FACMAC has lower overheads than FedQ and MADDPG, but is still significantly higher than PP-MARL due to shared states.
+Secondly, we compare PP-MARL with baselines in terms of bandwidth (the size of messages to be delivered, in MB), energy consumption{}, computation, and delays.
+The energy consumption includes the computational operation of the neural network (mainly multiplication and addition operations) and the energy consumed by the transmission.{} The results show that PP-MARL has obviously low overheads than the other cooperative MARL.
+The results are consistent with our previous analysis in \S \ref{State-of-the-art}: DDPG has no additional overheads as it is non-cooperative; MADDPG introduces higher bandwidth due to more data sharing between agents and the central node; FedQ has a disadvantage in supporting latency-sensitive applications because of higher delays and energy cost in execution, and clearly, it introduces high communication and computation overheads; FACMAC has lower overheads than FedQ and MADDPG, but is still significantly higher than PP-MARL due to the shared states.

-Thirdly, we show the performance and overheads of HE and DP deployed in PP-MARL, as shown in Table \ref{table:Diversity}.
-The results show that introducing interactive HE (i.e., HE$^{\text{1}}$) into MARL brings obviously high overheads during training.
-For example, MADDPG with HE$^{\text{1}}$ introduces around 10 times higher bandwidth cost and 3 times more energy consumption during training.
+Thirdly, we show the performance and overheads of HE and DP deployed in PP-MARL and MADDPG.
+The results show that introducing interactive HE into MARL brings obviously high overheads during training.
+For example, MADDPG with HE$^{\text{1}}$ introduces around 10 times higher bandwidth cost and 9 times more energy consumption during training.
 In PP-MARL, the increment by introducing interactive HE cannot be ignored, even though PP-MARL is designed to be HE-friendly by reducing native communication data volume (only sharing q values) and decomposing the critic neural network to be hierarchical.
-Furthermore, we considered linear activation function as a tradeoff scheme for PP-MARL (i.e., HE$^{\text{2}}$).
-The PP-MARL-HE$^{\text{2}}$ has obviously lower overhead than PP-MAL-HE$^{\text{1}}$, but at the cost of the lost gain in cooperation.
-PP-MARL-DP shows the decrease in gains, privacy protection, and computational overheads, which adds Laplacian-distributed noise \cite{hassan2019differential} on the q values.
-Hence, we prefer HE to DP to improve PP-MARL privacy protection, given that computing and energy are not strictly limited at the central node.
-Moreover, we prefer interactive HE only when the agents (e.g., edge and end devices) is powerful.
+While PP-MARL-HE$^{\text{2}}$ has a lower overhead compared to PP-MARL-HE$^{\text{1}}$, its cooperative performance is reduced with fewer gains.
+Moreover, we prefer interactive HE only when the agents (e.g., edge and end devices) are powerful.